3 Things to do in Uganda

 Uganda is a country in East Africa, the region that includes several countries, and the unified language is Swahili.
 Hakuna Matata, y’all.

-I did a quick HIV/AIDS volunteering program near Kampala in Mutungo.
+I did a quick HIV/AIDS awareness volunteering program near Kampala in Mutungo.
 After the program, I had the opportunity to explore parts of the country.

 How I Got There